Print

 Instructions

-3. Transfer the dough to a baking sheet and bring to the freezer for about 10-15 minutes.
+3. Transfer the dough to a baking sheet and bring it to the freezer for about 10-15 minutes.
 Then, get the dough to room temperature and let it warm up for a bit.

 5. Gather the scraps, re-roll them between two sheets of parchment paper, freeze, and cut new rounds.
 Keep the craquelin rounds in the freezer until ready to use.